Volunteer with The Loop

 As a not for profit organisation The Loop relies on the support of trusted volunteers to help run our services.
 We are always looking for enthusiastic, energetic and committed volunteers who want to join our rapidly expanding festival team.

 MAST Harm Reduction/ Brief Intervention Volunteers

-Mandatory: Completed or due to complete this summer an undergraduate degree in chemistry, pharmacology or related science subject.
+Mandatory: Completed or due to complete this summer an undergraduate degree in chemistry or related science.
 Alternatively, 5 years relevant industry/research experience in analytical chemistry, upon consideration.

 Preferred: PhD in chemistry/related subject; industry/research experience; interest/experience in drug policy/ drugs research/ harm reduction.